dunn/modernphilosophy/modernphilosophy.markdown

 ***

-(@) List three things that form an **unnatural kind**:
+(@) _List three things that form an **unnatural kind**._
-(@) One of David Letterman's best bits was a list of 'Top 10 Rejected Oprah Themes.'
-Among them was: _Problems of Guys Named Don_.
-Why is this a bad idea for a talk-show theme?
+(@) _One of David Letterman's best bits was a list of 'Top 10 Rejected Oprah Themes.'
+Among them was 'Problems of Guys Named Don'.
+Why is this a bad idea for a talk-show theme?_

 ***